 We are an incorporated society governed by our board - an elected group of parents and staff representatives - which sets policy and strategic direction.
 Whānau Manaaki Kindergartens operates within the policies and guidelines the board sets, with the support of a senior management team.

 We offer high quality teaching and learning with our 100% qualified and registered kindergarten teachers and our highly skilled and trained educators.

 Whānau Manaaki provides administrative, management and property management support to kindergartens and educational leadership and professional development for up to 800 teaching staff and home based educators.
 An ongoing focus on innovation and educational excellence supports our teachers and educators to provide to the needs of children and families.

 The organisation also coordinates local committees and provides training and support to parents/whānau.

-More than 5,600 children now attend one of Whānau Manaaki’s 85 kindergartens and 150 children are enrolled with our Pasifika-focused Etu Ao home based service.
+More than 6,000 children now attend one of Whānau Manaaki’s 103 kindergartens and around 150 children are enrolled with our Pasifika-focused Etu Ao home based service.

 |In 2014, two established kindergarten organisations came together to become one, creating He Whānau Manaaki o Tararua Free Kindergarten Association Incorporated (Whānau Manaaki Kindergartens) - one of the largest providers in the New Zealand early childhood sector.|

 Our name translates as "the caring family of Tararua" and recognises the value of the kindergarten movement and the Tararua range that defines the region.
 The name was developed in association with Sir Tamati and Lady Tilly Reedy, who both have a long association with early childhood education, including involvement in the development of the early childhood curriculum , Te Whāriki.